duneanalytics/projects/pages/0walker/0walker.md

 ---

 **Diversified Risk Products**
-Walker Financial's self-custody and DeFi branch of their parent company creates and maintains the world's best crypto index products.
+Walker Financial's self-custody and DeFi branch of their parent company (Walker) creates and maintains the world's best crypto index products.
 All index products are always fully collateralized.

 **Decentralized & Autonomous**
 Walker is a Decentralized and Autonomous Asset Manager governed, maintained, and upgraded by Walker (WLKR) token holders.